ahleksu/ahleksu/README.md

 ###

-<p align="left">Aspiring data scientist and software engineer with a Bachelor's degree in Computer Science from the University of Makati, graduating Magna Cum Laude.
+<p align="left">Aspiring data scientist and software engineer with a Bachelor's degree in Computer Science from the University of Makati, graduated with Magna Cum Laude honor.
 With a focus on Computational and Data Sciences, I have honed my skills in machine learning, deep learning, and application development. <br><br>I bring hands-on experience from internships and freelance projects, including developing Android applications, full-stack web solutions, and dynamic data dashboards.
 Recognized for my innovative projects and strong academic performance, I am eager to leverage my technical expertise and problem-solving abilities to drive impactful solutions in a professional setting.</p>

 ###